MATEXIL to Organize 2nd Export Award Function for Technical Textiles - www.lokmattimes.com

 MATEXIL to Organize 2nd Export Award Function for Technical Textiles

-PNN Mumbai (Maharashtra) [India], September 27: The Manmade and Technical Textiles Export Promotion Council (MATEXIL) will organize its 2nd ...
+Mumbai (Maharashtra) [India], September 27: The Manmade and Technical Textiles Export Promotion Council (MATEXIL) will organize its 2nd Export ...

 Mumbai (Maharashtra) [India], September 27: The Manmade and Technical Textiles Export Promotion Council (MATEXIL) will organize its 2nd Export Award Function for Technical Textiles on 19th November 2025 at NESCO, Mumbai.
 The event will recognise and honour the outstanding export performance of Technical Textiles exporters for the financial years 2023-24 and 2024-25.